 In that same vein, the PBS documentary “Money & Medicine,” which aired September 26, 2012, says 98,000 deaths result from medical mistakes.

-Yet 12 years ago the news from the Journal of the American Medical Association was even more alarming:
+Yet over a decade ago the news from the Journal of the American Medical Association (JAMA) was even more alarming:

 “America’s healthcare system is the third leading cause of death in the U.S., causing between 230,000 and 284,000 fatalities per year, behind only heart disease and cancer.”